 The physical examination focuses on listening to the heart with a stethoscope for heart murmurs that indicate a possible heart disorder and measuring blood pressure with the person lying down and again while the person is standing.

 For younger people, doctors typically do not do any tests unless something abnormal is identified in the person's history or is found during the physical examination.
 Routine use of electrocardiography (ECG) screening of young athletes is not considered practical in the United States.
-However, if findings suggest a heart problem, doctors typically do ECG Electrocardiography Electrocardiography (ECG) is a quick, simple, painless procedure in which the heart’s electrical impulses are amplified and recorded.
-This record, the electrocardiogram (also known as an ECG)... read more , echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
-It uses no x-rays.
-Ultrasonography of the heart (echocardiography) is one of... read more , or both.
+However, if findings suggest a heart problem, doctors typically do ECG Electrocardiography Electrocardiography (ECG) is a quick, simple, painless medical test that measures the heart’s electrical impulses.
+During an ECG, the heart's electrical impulses are measured, amplified, and... read more , echocardiography Echocardiography and Other Ultrasound Procedures Ultrasonography is a type of medical imaging that uses high-frequency (ultrasound) waves to produce a moving image of internal organs and other tissues.
+Echocardiography is ultrasonography of... read more , or both.

-For people over age 35, doctors may also do ECG and exercise stress testing Stress Testing Stressing the heart (by exercise or by use of stimulant drugs to make the heart beat faster and more forcibly) can help identify coronary artery disease.
-In coronary artery disease, blood flow... read more before approving vigorous exercise.
+For people over age 35, doctors may also do ECG and exercise stress testing Stress Testing Stress testing measures the heart's function with electrocardiography (ECG) while the heart is under stress, either from exercise or from a medication used to stress the heart.
+Stressing the... read more before approving vigorous exercise.

 If people stop breathing and collapse, immediate treatment is with

 Resuscitation is continued in the emergency department.
 If the person survives, doctors treat the condition that caused the abnormal rhythm.
-Sometimes doctors place an implantable cardioverter-defibrillator Abnormal heart rhythms (arrhythmias) are sequences of heartbeats that are irregular, too fast, too slow, or conducted via an abnormal electrical pathway through the heart.
-Heart disorders are... read more , which continually monitors the person's heart rhythm and delivers a shock to return the rhythm to normal if needed.
+Sometimes doctors place an implantable cardioverter-defibrillator Implantable Cardioverter-Defibrillator (ICD) There are many causes of abnormal heart rhythms (arrhythmias).
+Some arrhythmias are harmless and do not need treatment.
+Sometimes arrhythmias stop on their own or with changes in lifestyle,... read more , which continually monitors the person's heart rhythm and delivers a shock to return the rhythm to normal if needed.

 Automated External Defibrillator: Jump-Starting the Heart